Prospect Cottage: Derek Jarman’s House exhibition

 I first worked with Ian Schrager’s design team when photographing the views from the apartments in their Miami Beach EDITION Hotel.
 Shortly thereafter the Schrager team approached me to photograph their London EDITION Hotel—a luxury boutique hotel on London’s vibrant Berners Street and the first EDITION hotel to open in Europe.

-Call +44 (0)7958 791 014, or send Gilbert a message using the form below.
+Send Gilbert a message using the form below.